 Based on CDC guidance, the following information only applies to faculty, staff and students who are NOT fully vaccinated:

-Face coverings also must be worn in all public places and settings on campus where social distancing of six feet cannot be maintained, including outdoor spaces and situations such as traveling to and from classes and events.
+- Face coverings also must be worn in all public places and settings on campus where social distancing of six feet cannot be maintained.
+This includes outdoor spaces on campus and situations such as traveling to and from classes or events.

 What does the university consider a face covering?

 There are a number of options for satisfying the university’s requirement for wearing a face covering.
 It is recommended that individuals wear a cloth face mask when possible to minimize the spread of droplets.
 There are other acceptable forms of face coverings detailed below.